Ontario power plant scandal: Criminal trial and conviction

 Laura Miller was found not guilty on both counts.
 The Court found that there was evidence suggesting that Ms. Miller was a party to the offenses, having been deeply involved in the government's communication strategy with respect to the power plant controversy, and having assisted David Livingston in selecting hard drives to be wiped.
 However, the Court held that there was reasonable doubt as to her guilt.
 The Canadian Press reported that Miller's acquittal "drew an audible gasp" in the packed courtroom.
-A sentencing hearing is scheduled for February 26, 2018.

 In response to the verdicts, Premier Wynne's office issued a statement: "We've been clear from the start that this is not how anyone in government should operate, and it is not how a premier's office should operate...
 Upon coming into office, we introduced a number of significant measures to strengthen the document retention protocol and ensure that all staff are aware of their responsibilities."
 The (then) Opposition leader MPP Patrick Brown stated that "[t]he guilty verdict is an indictment of the 15 years of Liberal political corruption that has long been rooted in the premier's office."

 David Livingston was sentenced on April 11, 2018, to four months in jail, one year of probation, and 100 hours of community service.
 During sentencing, Justice Timothy Lipson stated that Livingston “abused his position of power to promote the interests of the governing party at the expense of the democratic process.”
 Livingston served a reduced sentence of 35 days in jail between July 29 and September 2, 2018.